StatPhysBio/designimmune/README.md

 > Obinna Ukogu, University of Washington (oukogu@uw.edu)

 This repository contains code and scripts in[^1] for running agent-based stochastic simulations of the CD8+ T cell response to varied immune challenges.
 The `notebooks` directory contains a folder `notebooks/scripts` which includes a set of scripts for running discrete simulations and parameter sweeps, and jupyter notebooks for analyzing the simulation results in Ukogu et al. (2025).
+The data generated for this analysis is hosted on Zenodo[^2].

 ![Schematic](local/paper_figs/fig1_large.png)

 ## References

 [^1]: O. A. Ukogu, Z. Montague, G. Altan-Bonnet, A. Nourmohammad, Design principles of the cytotoxic CD8+ T-cell response, arXiv [physics.bio-ph] (2025). http://arxiv.org/abs/2509.22997.
+[^2]: O. A. Ukogu, & A. Nourmohammad (2026).
+Design principles of the cytotoxic CD8+ T-cell response [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.18763761.